Kariuki79/alx-higher_level_programming/0x00-python-hello_world/README.md

 3. Print integer
 A source code to print the integer stored in the variable 'number' followed by 'Battery street', followed by a new line.

+4. Print float
+To print a float stored in the variable 'number' with a precision of two digits.